untitaker/blog/content/articles/kill-webdav.rst

 works with only a few servers anyway.

 Vdirsyncer's integration tests spawn several popular WebDAV servers and run a massive amount of tests against them.
-During its lifetime this testsuite has found countless bugs in those servers [#]_.
+In some servers, that testsuite found bugs that one couldn't even call edgecases.
+Things like renaming a calendar, or fetching multiple events in a single request were completely broken.
+The fact that those bugs don't seem to get noticed by the user shows how flexible clients are when it comes to working around buggy implementations.
 And those are just the ones that are actually testable in a sane way.
 The most broken servers are part of massive groupwares that would probably eat up all of the RAM in Travis' VMs.

-.. [#] Except Baikal_, it's the only FOSS server I can recommend.
-Yes, it's written in PHP, no comment about that.
-FastMail is pretty good too.

 The future
 ==========